Test Work, R&D and Flowsheeting - ongoing |

 |

-The client produces sulphuric acid from an environmental gas cleanup project.
+The client produced sulphuric acid from an environmental gas cleanup project.
 It was decided to convert this acid into ammonium sulphate through the installation of a DTB type crystalliser.
-This unit was designed by Process Plant Technology in South Africa and comprises acid and gas injection directly within the crystalliser.
+This unit was designed by JordProxa Africa in South Africa and comprises acid and gas injection directly within the crystalliser.
 The resulting ammonium sulphate is crystallised within the body of the vessel and special features are incorporated to assist in the growth of large crystals.